mtrevisan/Boxon/README.md

 #### description

-Reads a long number (primitive or not) or a BigInteger given the amount of bits.
+Reads a long number (primitive or not) or a BigInteger given the number of bits.

 #### annotation type